Glenn Shadix

 William Glenn Shadix (April 15, 1952 – September 7, 2010) was an American actor and comedian.
-He was known for his role as Otho in Tim Burton's horror comedy film Beetlejuice and as the voice of the Mayor of Halloween Town in The Nightmare Before Christmas.
+He was best known for his roles as Otho Fenlock in Tim Burton's Beetlejuice and the Mayor of Halloween Town in The Nightmare Before Christmas.

 Early life

-Shadix was born on April 15, 1952 in Bessemer, Alabama, the eldest child in the family.
+Shadix was born on April 15, 1952, in Bessemer, Alabama, the eldest child in the family.
 His surname was legally changed to "Scott" when his mother, Annie Ruth (née Livingston), remarried a few years after his birth, although he would use his original surname when working as an actor.
 He attended Birmingham–Southern College for two years, studying with absurdist playwright-director Arnold Powell.

 Career

-He lived in Manhattan, New York City prior to moving to Hollywood in 1977.
-He got his breakthrough film role in Beetlejuice as interior decorator Otho, while appearing in The Groundlings comedy troupe and performing in the stage play Doctor Faustus Lights the Lights, portraying Gertrude Stein.
-Beetlejuice filmmaker Tim Burton went on to cast Shadix in 1993's The Nightmare Before Christmas, and the 2001 remake of Planet of the Apes.
-Throughout the 1990s he had small roles on iconic television shows, including Cheers, Roseanne and Seinfeld.
+He lived in Manhattan, New York City, prior to moving to Hollywood in 1977.
+He got his breakthrough film role in Beetlejuice as interior decorator Otho Fenlock, while appearing in The Groundlings comedy troupe and performing in the stage play Doctor Faustus Lights the Lights, portraying Gertrude Stein.
+Beetlejuice filmmaker Tim Burton went on to cast Shadix in two of his films: The Nightmare Before Christmas (1993) and Planet of the Apes (2001).
+Throughout the 1990s, Shadix had small roles in television series, including Cheers, Roseanne, The Fresh Prince of Bel-Air and Seinfeld.

 In 1995, Shadix was cast as Ray Cathode in the Space Mountain queue advertisements when the ride was sponsored by FedEx.

-In 2005, Shadix was cast as the voices of the Brain and Monsieur Mallah in season five of the Teen Titans animated series.
+In 2005, Shadix was cast as the voices of the Brain and Monsieur Mallah in the fifth season of the Teen Titans animated series.
 His other voice work includes the aforementioned Nightmare, and episodes of Jackie Chan Adventures and Justice League Unlimited (where he played Steven Mandragora).
-He reprised his Nightmare Before Christmas role in the video game The Nightmare Before Christmas: Oogie's Revenge, and the Square Enix video game Kingdom Hearts II.
+He reprised his Nightmare Before Christmas role in the video game The Nightmare Before Christmas: Oogie's Revenge and Square Enix's Kingdom Hearts II.

-His television work included the HBO drama Carnivàle, the NBC television comedy Seinfeld, in which he played Jerry's landlord, and playing the roles of giant brothers Typhoon and Typhon in Hercules: The Legendary Journeys.
+His television work included the HBO drama Carnivàle, the NBC television comedy Seinfeld, in which he played Jerry Seinfeld's landlord, and playing the roles of giant brothers Typhoon and Typhon in Hercules: The Legendary Journeys.
 On stage, Shadix was set to begin rehearsals for a Birmingham production of Alan Bennett's History Boys.